iAli61/investment_agent/doc/UI-Design.md

 - **Chat Sidebar**: May show a relevant message like "Here are your saved scenarios.
 Select one to view/edit, or select multiple to compare."

 - **Main Content Area**: Displays a grid or list of saved scenarios using cards.
 Each card shows key info (Address/Name, Date Saved, key metric like ROI or Cash Flow).
 Includes controls for selection (checkboxes), and actions per card (View, Edit, Duplicate, Delete).
 A prominent "Compare Selected" button appears when multiple scenarios are selected.

+- **Responsive Behavior**: Scenario cards should adjust from multi-column to single-column layouts on smaller screens.
+Card content should remain proportional and readable without horizontal scrolling.

 - **Purpose**: Illustrate the interface for managing saved analyses.